 .CVars=sg.ResolutionQuality=100.0

-In addition, ini configurations loaded during engine startup are too early to be delivered via hot update and require modifications through a new package release (although placing the patch in an auto-mount directory is possible, it’s a dangerous practice and not recommended, as will be explained in the hot update safety section later).
+Furthermore, ini configurations loaded during engine startup are too early to be delivered via hot update and require modification by repackaging the entire application (although putting patches in the auto-mount directory is possible, it is a dangerous practice and not recommended; this will be detailed in the hot update security section later).

 PSO

-Although UE provides a mechanism to embed PSO into the installation package during packaging, we did not adopt it because we found the process of collecting PSO before limiting the installation package build to be inflexible.
+Although UE provides a mechanism to package PSO into the installation package during packaging, we did not adopt it because I find the process of collecting PSO before limiting the construction of the installation package not flexible enough.

 Our current PSO process is independent of building the installation package:

-2. After the installation package is built, PSO is automatically collected.
+- After the installation package is built, PSO is collected automatically.

-This way, PSO is separated as an independent process, no longer a prerequisite.
-It also enables direct hot updating of PSO (I will write an article about PSO hot update later if I have time).
-PSO can be re-collected and hot-updated after several hot update versions have been released.
+This separates PSO as an independent process, and it is no longer a prerequisite.
+It also allows for direct hot updating of PSO (I will write an article on PSO hot updates if I have time later).
+PSO can be re-collected and hot-released after several hot update versions have been published.

 Deleting Files

 In most cases, we only need to focus on additions and modifications.
-However, some might ask: if I delete an asset or file, can this deletion behavior be delivered via hot update?
+But some might ask, if I delete an asset or file, can this deletion be delivered via hot update?

 Yes, it can!
-However, for deletion at the UFS level, the goal is not to physically remove the file from the user’s disk.
-Since files are packed into PAKs, fully deleting them from a PAK requires regenerating the PAK, which carries some risks when executed locally.
+However, for deletion at the UFS level, what is to be achieved is not truly physically removing the file from the user’s disk.
+Because files are packaged into PAKs, if you want to completely delete from a PAK, you need to regenerate the PAK, which carries some risks when executed locally.

-Instead, it achieves the “deletion” effect by making UFS unable to find the actual file.
-If actual deletion is required, runtime PAK reorganization is needed, as detailed in my previous article: Runtime Reorganization Solution for Pak in Unreal Engine.
+If actual deletion is required, runtime PAK recombination is needed, see my previous article: Runtime PAK Recombination Scheme in Unreal Engine.

 Analyzing the engine’s code reveals that the -delete parameter can be passed via UnrealPak’s response file:

-When packaged into a Pak, an empty Entry is actually added and marked as Deleted:
+When packaging it into a Pak, an empty Entry is actually added and marked as Deleted:

-Viewing it with UnrealPak’s -list shows it acts like a normal file, but is special: it has no size, offset is 0, and SHA1 is also 0:
+Viewing it with UnrealPak’s -list, it appears like a normal file, but it’s special, having no size, offset of 0, and SHA1 of 0:

-When searching for files from an already mounted PAK in UFS at runtime, if a Pak marked for deletion has a higher priority, FoundDeleted will be triggered:
+When searching for files from mounted PAKs in UFS at runtime, if a PAK marked for delete has a higher priority, FoundDeleted will be triggered:

 Multiple deletion markers can also be added: